zenjen-devs/zenjen-devs.github.io/bio.md

 ### About

 <p align="left">
-Jen leads data science work that drives forecasting, automation, and decision-making in complex operational settings.
-In her current role at Raytheoon Technologies, she focuses on building and scaling machine learning models to support long-range planning and execution.
+Jen leads data science initiatives that enhance forecasting, automation, and strategic decision-making in complex operational environments.
+As a Data Scientist at Collins Aerospace (RTX), she develops and scales machine learning models to support long-term planning and operational execution
 <br>
   <br>
-Her previous experience includes developing autonomous analytics at BMW and leading predictive modeling initiatives at Rolls-Royce and Raytheon Technologies.
+Her previous experience includes developing autonomous driving and engineering analytics at BMW and leading predictive modeling initiatives at Rolls-Royce.
 Jen holds a data science degree from NYU and has worked across aerospace, automotive, and communications sectors.